Category theoretic ideas in data engineering systems design

 for loops in Python are a bit weird

-Posted on Sun 11 February 2024 in Software • Tagged with python, javascript
+Posted on Sun 11 February 2024 in Python • Tagged with python, javascript

 A quiz: